 3.2.1 Control Parameters

-entirely by the parameter they write to.
-It can be a new data point if they
+These edge-located parameters are defined in OnPing by the parameter they write to.
+This means they can create a new data point (if tied to a

 3.2.2 Virtual Parameters

-Virtual parameters run on OnPing’s cloud servers.
-They can access parameters from anywhere
+Virtual Parameters (VPs) run on OnPing’s cloud servers and can access parameters from anywhere

 example := latestInput(1); if (isUnit(example)) then output := (); else output := example/2; end_if;